Machito: Early life

 Machito gave conflicting accounts of his birth.
 He sometimes said he was a native Cuban from Havana.
 Other accounts place his birth in Tampa, Florida, making him an American of Cuban ancestry.
 He may have been born in 1908 in the Jesús María district of Havana or in Tampa, 1909 in the Marianao Beach district of Havana or in Tampa, 1912 in Tampa or Havana, or even 1915 in Havana.

-Regardless of his place of birth, Machito was fostered from an early age in the Jesús María district of Havana, where Graciela was born August 23, 1915.
+Regardless of his place of birth, Machito was fostered from an early age in the Jesús María district of Havana, where Graciela was born on August 23, 1915.
 Her parents raised both of them.
 Young Francisco Raúl Gutiérrez Grillo, the biological son of a cigar manufacturer, was nicknamed "Macho" as a child because he was the first son born to his parents after they had three daughters.
 In his teens and twenties in Cuba, "Macho" became a professional musician, playing in several ensembles from 1928 to 1937.